 What does the future hold for Marketing Automation?

-For an online business, these trends can bring significant value and growth to your business.
-These trends will also help you maximize the efficiency of your marketing campaign and drive growth to your business and also help you differentiate yourself from your competitors.
+For an online business, these marketing automation trends can bring significant value and growth to your business.
+They will also help you maximize the efficiency of your marketing campaign and drive growth to your business and also help you differentiate yourself from your competitors.

 Sources-Google, Epsilon, Accenture, Leftronic